harshnahta/react-slider/README.md

 # React Image Slider js - CodeSandbox Example

 Welcome to the React Image Slider js CodeSandbox example!
 In this sandbox, you can explore and interact with a live implementation of React Image Slider js.
-This example showcases how to integrate and customize lightbox functionality into a React application.
+This example showcases how to integrate and customize slider functionality into a React application.

 ## Live Example: